palaceswitcher/SMW-NES-Disassembly/style_guide.md

 ## Macros

 - Avoid creating macros for something that can reasonably done with a existing directive like `db`.
 - Use macros for specialized data formats that would otherwise be tedious or impossible to do with existing directives.
-Macros should also be used for chunks of code that are repeated frequently (preferably over 10 times)
+Macros should also be used for chunks of code that are repeated frequently (preferably over 10 times).